kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

 - **initialDelaySeconds** (int32)

-  Number of seconds after the container has started before liveness probes are initiated.
+  Number of seconds after the container has started before the probe is initiated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

 - **terminationGracePeriodSeconds** (int64)